 - 1. The Planning Division staff did not provide written notice of any changes or any modifications of the original plan for the site, and refused to provide a copy of the current conditions for the temporary use permit granted on June 3, 2014, so there was no opportunity for appellants to review, investigate, and prepare any challenges. - 2.
 The Planning Division has ignored the substantial evidence presented by the opponents of the project, and has not independently verified "facts" that appellants have pointed out are erroneous. - 3.
 The Planning Division's decision was arbitrary and capricious, and ignores the San Bernardino County Code of Ordinances. - 4.
-The temporary use permit is subject to meeting original Conditions of Approval, as well as the current conditions imposed on June 3, 2014 (still not provided to appellants), and these conditions have not all been met.
-No valid temporary use permit can be in effect until the Conditions of Approval are met.
+The temporary use permit is subject to meeting original Conditions of Approval, as well as the conditions of approval imposed on June 3, 2014, and on February 18, 2016 (still not provided to appellants).
+No valid temporary use permit can be in effect until the Conditions of Approval are ALL met, as required of every other developer. - 5.
+The County has never allowed a project like this to proceed, when the city in whose sphere of influence the project is based, has denied the project. - 6.
+The County's actions are clearly favoring a religious group, which is a violation of the Establishment clause. - 7.
+The County has ignored the legitimate concerns of its own residents, taxpaying property owners.